 I first had this unusual salad at an outdoor summer party at the home of a friend; not only did I love it, but I was impressed with the enthusiasm with which other guests ate it.
 Bland but nutritious millet, after all, is not a grain that normally causes excitement.
-Other vegetables can be substituted for the ones given here, but fresh dill and a strong dressing are musts.

 - 1 cup raw millet

 - 1 cup snow peas trimmed and halved crosswise